 Norway’s got it all: breathtaking landscapes, friendly people, a fascinating culture, and some of the most stunning summer hiking there is.

-After we meet in Oslo, we’ll travel to Hardangervidda National Park to hike and get our legs ready for the days to come.
+After we meet in Bergen, we’ll spend two days day hiking and get our legs ready for the days to come.

-Next, we’ll sea kayak through the fjords.
+We’ll finish with sea kayaking through the fjords.
 On our three-day trip, we’ll paddle among Norway’s famous fjords, including Nærøyfjord, a UNESCO World Heritage Site.
 We’ll cook together each night with our guides, enjoying Norway’s 24-hour summer light.

 Backpacking through Aurlandsdalen

 Need to Know